 Eating healthy foods that provide protein, calcium and vitamin D can help you recover and prevent another fracture.

-For more information about what to do after a fracture and save movement, go to http://www.osteoporosis.ca/after-the-fracture/.
+For more information on what to do after a fracture and safe movement, visit www.osteoporosis.ca or call 1-800-463-6842.